 One of the most common reasons for back pain after sneezing is muscle strain.
 A forceful sneeze causes a sudden contraction of your muscles, including the muscles in your back.
 If your back muscles are tight, weak, or already strained, the sudden contraction can cause discomfort or even sharp pain.

 Sometimes, you might already have a minor strain that you aren’t aware of, and the force of sneezing can make it worse.
-This is especially common in the lower back, where muscle groups are more prone to strain from everyday activities.
+Back pain when sneezing is especially common in the lower back, where muscle groups are more prone to strain from everyday activities.
 If you’ve ever said, “I sneezed and now my lower back hurts,” it could be a result of a previously unnoticed strain that gets aggravated by the sneeze.

 Herniated or Bulging Disc